ajgrande924/terraform-aws-kops/README.md

 # terraform-aws-kops
-> deploy a kubernetes cluster using terraform aws resources and kops.
+> deploy a kubernetes cluster using terraform aws resources and kops

 ## requirements